goldentroll/amazona-final/README.md

 - perform CRUP operations on orders, products and users by mongoose ORM
 - handle authentication and authorization using JsonWebToken
 - create seller and admin roles to manage products, orders and users
-- handle shopping cart for customer to place orders
+- handle shopping cart for customer to place orders-
--

 ## Audiences